F*CK MAN, I DID A MIDNIGHT RIDE IN THE RAIN TODAY

 0

-It was after many days since I rode my bike, the weather was pleasant due to monsoon season, and I developed a late sleeping habit (2.30- 3 am).
-Tonight I thought to ride as I was feeling the energy boost, I have to spend it somehow, so I decided to go for a midnight cycle ride.
+It was after many days since I rode my bike.
+The weather was pleasant due to monsoon season, and I had developed a late sleeping habit (2:30-3 am).
+Tonight, I thought to ride as I was feeling an energy boost.
+I had to spend it somehow, so I decided to go for a midnight cycle ride.

-The ride preparation started with checking my tyre air pressure, of course, which was low.
-I charged my phone, and lights for 30 mins and lubed the bike a little bit.
-It was difficult to wait for those 30 minutes in the bed with bib shorts and jersey on and troubling extra tubes on the jersey pocket.
-The material kept on the rear pocket was troubling as could not lay down for a while and the phone was at 30% battery charge so did not use it to save the power for the night ride and avoid the slow charge.
+The ride preparation started with checking my tire air pressure, of course, which was low.
+I charged my phone and lights for 30 mins and lubed the bike a little bit.
+It was difficult to wait for those 30 minutes in bed with bib shorts and a jersey on and troubling extra tubes in the jersey pocket.
+The material kept in the rear pocket was troubling as I could not lay down for a while, and the phone was at 30% battery charge, so I did not use it to save the power for the rainy night ride and avoid the slow charge.
 Eventually, I gave up after 20 mins of peaceful excitement and the exciting dullness of doing nothing.
-I took the water bottle, sipped some hydration juice, put the helmet on and I was ready with my shoes on.
+I took the water bottle, sipped some hydration juice, put the helmet on, and I was ready with my shoes on.

-It was just a matter of going out and switching on the lights and starting my apple watch outdoor cycle workout.
-As I reached out, It was sprinkling, the roads were already wet but were good enough to ride.
-At this moment it was difficult to cancel the ride after 20 minutes wait in bed and then 100% desire to ride.
+It was just a matter of going out, switching on the lights, and starting my Apple Watch outdoor cycle workout.
+As I reached out, it was sprinkling.
+The roads were already wet but good enough for riding in the rain.
+At this moment, it was difficult to cancel the ride after 20 minutes of waiting in bed and then 100% desire to ride.
 So you know what, I decided, F*CK IT, I WILL RIDE today.

-I went to a shorter route, nearby roads, things got better at another place where the rain was lesser or even the roads were dry.
-But no luck here, the rain pours faster again, harsher on the face and eyes making it a blinding ride.
+I went on a shorter route, nearby roads.
+Things got better at another place where the rain was lesser, or even the roads were dry.
+But no luck here, the rain poured faster again, harsher on the face and eyes, making it a blinding ride.
 Guess what, I decided to return home.
-I was already 12 km far so another 12 km to manage in a difficult situation.
+I was already 12 km far, so I had another 12 km to manage in a difficult situation.

 FYI, I ride in Delhi, India.
-Some roads are good enough, other roads are too dangerous.
+Some roads are good enough; other roads are too dangerous.
 Traffic is violent.
-No one care about the traffic rules if they are not being seen.
-Cars and motorcycles will always be there coming from the wrong side.
+No one cares about the traffic rules if they are not being seen.
+Cars and motorcycles will always be coming from the wrong side.
 So ride safe.

-You know it’s unsafe to ride at night, it’s further difficult to ride in the rain, and riding at night in the rain is the most difficult task.
+You know it’s unsafe to ride at night.
+It’s further difficult to ride in the rain, and riding at night in the rain is the most difficult task.
 Remember to go slow if you feel low confidence.
 Return if you feel it can be worse and be prepared for what comes on the way.
-One more learning, I forgot to carry a rain jacket and a waterproof bag to keep my phone and important accessories.
-You must keep it in Monsoon.
+One more learning: I forgot to carry a rain jacket and a waterproof bag to keep my phone and important accessories.
+You must keep it during monsoon for a safe night cycling experience.

-What is your experience of the rainy ride, do share them with us?
+What is your experience with the midnight cycle ride?
+Do share it with us.

 LEAVE A REPLY